Austria, Germany, and Italy press EU for support in green hydrogen infrastructure projects

 “The EU wants to produce 10 million tonnes of renewable hydrogen and import another 10 million by 2030,” said the report.

-Other hydrogen projects are also in the works, including the proposed “BarMar” pipeline, which would transport low-carbon hydrogen between and France, with the aim of carrying 2 million tonnes a year by 2030.
+Other hydrogen projects are also in the works, including the proposed “BarMar” pipeline, which would transport low-carbon hydrogen between Spain and France, with the aim of carrying 2 million tonnes a year by 2030.

 The ministers' letter demonstrates the increasing momentum behind green hydrogen and its potential to play a significant role in Europe's transition to a low-carbon future.
 As German Economy Minister Peter Altmaier noted, “We are just at the beginning of the hydrogen era.
 This is about our energy security and the creation of a new industrial value chain in Europe.”